Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Warehouses.md

 # Warehouses

-This code list represents the warehouses used across the system.
-Each warehouse defines a physical or logical storage location for materials and goods, supporting operations such as inventory tracking, logistics, and order fulfillment.
+This code list represents the warehouses used across the digital contents of the system.
+Each warehouse defines a physical or logical storage location that supports material handling, inventory operations, and logistical processes.

 ---